Living in Panama: Why, Where, and How?

 - Bocas del Toro: A string of stunning islands near the border of Costa Rica, this area is popular with tourists and expats looking for a laid-back Caribbean paradise.

 - Boquete: A small highlands town offering cooler temperature, mountain and river views, with a deep sense of tranquillity.

 - Coronado: A beachside area that has a large, friendly, social expat group (mostly retirees, but also some young families and couples) who enjoy a more relaxed lifestyle than that of the City, but still appreciate having key amenities nearby.

 - David: A bustling town that offers expats (mostly retirees) much of the same conveniences as Panama City, just on a smaller and generally less expensive scale.
 David is one of Panama’s transportation hubs, where you can travel easily in and out of the country.

 - El Valle: A small mountain town situated in a volcanic crater!
 Many expats like the cooler climate and rich biodiversity of the area.

-- Panama City: The City has by far the largest group of expats (some say up to 30,000) from a broad range of countries such as America, Canada, England, Spain, Mexico, and Colombia.
+- Panama City: The City has by far the largest group of expats (some say up to 30,000) from a broad range of countries such as the United States, Canada, England, Spain, Mexico, and Colombia.
 If you’re seeking employment, you’ll have a far greater chance of finding work in this business hub, which also serves as a branch or a center for many international businesses.

 - Pedasi: A small, sleepy fishing town that is rapidly becoming a popular place for expats seeking an atmosphere of rugged beaches, and national parks.

 | A building in Casco Viejo, the old quarter of Panama City.